Ludwig II of Bavaria: Early life

 Born at Nymphenburg Palace, which is located in what is today part of central Munich, he was the elder son of Maximilian II of Bavaria and Marie of Prussia, Crown Prince and Princess of Bavaria, who became King and Queen in 1848 after the abdication of the former's father, Ludwig I, during the German revolution of 1848–1849.

 His parents intended to name him Otto, but his grandfather insisted that his grandson be named after him, since their common birthday, 25 August, is the feast day of Saint Louis IX of France, patron saint of Bavaria (with Ludwig being the German form of Louis).
+In the early years, the family lived in the Wittelsbacher Palais in Munich, but after the father's accession to the throne in 1848, they moved to the Munich Residence.

 Like many young heirs in an age when kings governed most of Europe, Ludwig was continually reminded of his royal status.
 King Maximilian II wanted to instruct both of his sons in the burdens of royal duty from an early age.
 Ludwig was both extremely indulged and severely controlled by his tutors and subjected to a strict regimen of study and exercise.
 Some point to the stresses of growing up in a royal family as cause for much of his odd behaviour as an adult.

 Crown Prince Ludwig (left) with his mother, Queen Marie and his younger brother Otto, c.
 1863.
 Otto would become King of Bavaria after his older brother's death in 1886, although he would never actively rule due to his mental health problems.

 Ludwig was not close to either of his parents.
-King Maximilian's advisers had suggested that on his daily walks he might like, at times, to be accompanied by his future successor.
-The King replied, "But what am I to say to him?
+King Maximilian envisioned a strict upbringing that also included punishment and chastisement.
+When his advisers suggested that on his daily walks the King might like, at times, to be accompanied by his future successor, the King replied, "But what am I to say to him?
 After all, my son takes no interest in what other people tell him."
-Later, Ludwig would refer to his mother as "my predecessor's consort".
-He was far closer to his grandfather, the deposed and notorious King Ludwig I.
+The frosty father-son relationship was mutual; Ludwig later wrote, as a 30-year-old, to Crown Prince Rudolf of Austria-Hungary: "My father always treated me de haut en bas [from above], at most deigning to offer some gracious cold words en passant."